 Punta Arenas Southern Patagonia, Chile Travel Guide

-Punta Arenas cuisine has strong Patagonian, Croatian, and The spanish language influences.
+Punta Arenas cuisine has strong Patagonian, Croatian, and Spanish influences.
 Hearty proteins like lamb and freshly caught seafood are prominent.

-The cold weather climate gives rise to comforting, warming dishes, perfect for visitors.
+The cold climate gives rise to comforting, warming dishes, perfect for visitors.

 Patagonian lamb ('cordero magallánico'), often spit-roasted 'al palo'.
 Beef is also common.